CoverRight’s Mission and Editorial Guidelines.

 Part D 2024 Out-of-Pocket Costs

-For Part D, your copay and coinsurance obligations may change depending on the four different ‘phases’ of coverage.
+For Part D, your copay and coinsurance obligations may change depending on the four different coverage phases.

 You can read more about these ‘phases’ in our guide to Medicare Part D costs.

-Plans will generally categorize their formularies into cost-sharing ‘tiers’ which will determine the copayment/coinsurance you will make for the drug you are filling.
+Plans generally categorize their formularies into cost-sharing ‘tiers,’ which determine the copayment/coinsurance you will pay for the drug you are filling.

 Many will have 3 to 4 tiers, with lower tiers costing less than higher tiers.
 For example: